Neuroinflammation in Lyme Disease

 Inflammation may affect memory and cognition

-Neuroinflammation may explain persistent symptoms
+Neuroinflammation may help explain persistent symptoms

 Lyme disease brain fog may be one of the most frustrating symptoms patients face.
 Problems with memory, concentration, slowed thinking, and cognitive fatigue may persist even when testing appears normal.